rust-lang/reference/src/items/associated-items.md

 `Item::Assoc` can be used in type parameters.

-Associated types may include [generic parameters] or [where clauses]; these may be referred to generic associated types, or GATs.
+Associated types may include [generic parameters] or [where clauses]; these may be referred to as generic associated types, or GATs.
 If the type `Thing` has an associated type `Item` from a trait `Trait` with the generics `<'a>` , the type can be named like `<Thing as Trait>::Item<'x>`, where `'x` is some lifetime in scope.
 In this case, `'x` will be used wherever `'a` appears in the associated